 Article 13: Rewards

-All riders will receive a medal and a finisher’s gift.
-To be a finalist (finisher) it is mandatory to finish half of the kilometers of the event or, if applicable, 3 of the 6 stages.
+All runners will receive a medal and gift from finisher, to be a finalist (finisher) it is mandatory to complete half of the kilometers of the event or, if necessary, 3 of the 6 stages.

 $ 1000 + Trophy